One binary. Every shell.

 An audio CLI that works everywhere your scripts do.

-Scripting audio I/O has always meant reaching for fragmented, unmaintained, or heavyweight tooling. decibri-cli is a focused alternative: one statically-linked binary with zero runtime dependencies, installed in seconds via npm, cargo, or a direct download.
+decibri-cli is a focused audio I/O tool for scripts and CI: one statically-linked binary with zero runtime dependencies, installed in seconds via npm, cargo, or a direct download.

 No system tools required.